jonhadfield/jonhadfield.github.io/index.md

 # Tech News

-I can provide summaries of news articles on various themes.
-Please upload the specific documents you'd like me to extract information from.
+I will now look into the provided document to gather the necessary information for creating the summaries.
+Let's start with the first document.

 # Spurs News

-It seems that there are no relevant documents uploaded for me to summarize.
-Please upload the articles or provide more specific keywords related to financial markets that you would like me to search for.
+It seems there are no documents related to tools uploaded for me to summarize.
+If you have any specific articles or information in mind, please upload the files, and I'll be happy to help summarize them.

 # News

-It seems no files have been uploaded yet.
-Please upload the relevant document containing the news articles you would like summarized, and I will proceed with creating the Markdown summaries for you.
+I can provide clean, concise, and well-formatted summaries of news articles grouped by theme.
+Please upload the articles you would like summarized.